 Elementary Sacrament Preparation does NOT take place in Grade-level Class Sessions

-Preparing children and youth for sacraments is just part of a student’s formal faith journey and is meant to complement and enhance their ongoing faith development in Faith Formation classes, FIRE, or t. u. f. and regular Sunday Mass attendance.
+Preparing children and youth for sacraments is part of a student’s faith journey.
+It is meant to complement and enhance their ongoing faith development at the Family Formation Gatherings, FIRE, or t. u. f. and regular Sunday Mass attendance.